koray7/Lavenwoods-Alchemy/README.md

 ![Screen Shot 2022-01-31 at 9 16 35 AM](https://user-images.githubusercontent.com/95322104/151820508-e2bdc7d3-0142-402f-8410-5261e595f07b.png)

 ## User stories
-As a user, I want to enter Lavenwoods and find out what’s Lavenwoods is about!
-As a user, I want to see the shop available in Lavenwoods.
-As a user, I want to see what the shop has to offer.
-  3.a.
-As a user, I want to see the categories of products 3.b.
-As a user, I want to see the properties of products 3.c.
-As a user, I want to be able to request a product
+  As a user, I want to find Lavenwoods Alchemy and enter the shop As a user, I want to be able to summon mages to help me brew my potion.
-4. As a user, I want to know my product request has been received
+  As a user, I want to be able to name my potion and create effects.
-5. As a user, I want to leave the shop with a product
+  As a user, I want to see my potion once its done.
-6. As a user, I want to be able to reenter the shop 12:05
+  As a user, I want to be able to make another potion once I am done making one potion.

 ## Stretch Goals
+  I want a place where I can view the potions I've made.
-I want to be able to see the mage’s specialities
+  I want to be able to use different ingredients for my potion.
-I want to be able to create my own potion from stratch I want to be able to visit our parts of Lavenwoods
+  I want to be able to create a potion from scratch without the help of a mage.
-I want to be able to view my inventory throughout my transactions
+  I want to be able to combine elements.

 ## MVP goals list